 Aluminum Nitride is widely used for its thermal conductivity, and is a frequent replacement for Beryllium Oxide, due to the inherent health risks of working with BeO.
 More importantly from a functional standpoint, Aluminum Nitride has a significantly lower coefficient of thermal expansion than either Alumina or BeO, which allows for an optimal pairing with CTE-equivalent Silicon-based applications.
 Additionally, Aluminum Nitride is non-reactive with most process chemicals and gases, which makes it that much more desirable for use in the semiconductor industry.
 General applications include heat sinks, wafer carriers, substrates, crucibles, power transistor bases, and many other applications as well.

 Although thin Aluminum Nitride components are fairly straightforward to machine using laser cutting techniques, machining thicker components from aluminum nitride can be extremely challenging for machining companies that do not specialize in this type of fabrication.
 Due to the physical properties of the material itself combined with its tendency to adhere to diamond tooling, hitting tight tolerances and working in more complex geometries is often beyond even conventional ceramic machining shops.
 At Mindrum Precision, we bring a superior level of precision technology to bear on your project that allows us to produce the results you need in all materials that we work with, and Aluminum Nitride is no exception.
-Contact us today, and we look forward to bringing your design off of the drawing board and into reality.
+Contact us today with your prints, and we look forward to bringing your design off of the drawing board and into reality.

 |Material Property||Aluminum Nitride|

 |Flexural Strength (MPa)||362|

 |Compressive Strength (MPa)||2068|

 |Dielectric Strength (ac-kV/mm)||17|

 |Coefficient of Thermal Expansion (1 x 10^-6/°C)||4.6 - 5.7|